scriptituk/xfade-easing/README.md

 Both that and [ffmpeg-windows-build-helpers](https://github.com/rdp/ffmpeg-windows-build-helpers) are complex scripts promoted by the FFmpeg team.

-I have not explored WSL and Cygwin.
+I have not explored WSL or Cygwin.

 ### Building – other platforms